NREL/OpenStudio-ERI/docs/source/workflow_inputs.rst

   .. [#] For in-unit boilers, HVACDistribution type must be HydronicDistribution (type: "radiator", "baseboard", "radiant floor", "radiant ceiling", or "water loop") or DSE.
          For shared boilers, HVACDistribution type must be HydronicDistribution (type: "radiator", "baseboard", "radiant floor", "radiant ceiling", or "water loop") or AirDistribution (type: "fan coil").
+         If the shared boiler has "water loop" distribution, a :ref:`hvac_heatpump_wlhp` must also be specified.
   .. [#] | For shared boilers, ElectricAuxiliaryEnergy can alternatively be calculated as:
          | EAE = (SP / N_dweq + aux_in) * HLH
          | where